-Ames Farm is a small honey producer with 18 bee yards spread over central and southern Minnesota.
-The honey is extracted and bottled on a farm near Watertown, MN.
-We produce over a dozen varieties of high quality, raw Single-Source Honeys, Table Honey, Pure Beeswax Candles, Bee Pollen, and other bee products, as well as nucs of bees!
+Ames Farm is a small honey producer and apiary with 18 bee yards spread over central and southern Minnesota.
+We extract and bottle our honey on a farm near Watertown, MN.
+We make over a dozen varieties of high quality, raw single-source honeys, table honey, pure beeswax candles, bee pollen, and other bee products, as well as nucs of bees.
 We also maintain five apple orchards and market 12 varieties of apples.
+Meet our team below!

-Unarguably the hardest working and best-organized members of the team, the honeybees are a matriarchal society working as a single organism.
-We raise and keep this northern variety of bee native to Slovenia, versus the more common Italian variety that originated in the Mediterranean.
+The hardest working and best-organized members of the team, the honeybees are a matriarchal society working as a single organism.
+We raise and keep this northern variety of bee native to Slovenia, versus the more common Italian variety from the Mediterranean.
 Carniolan bees are known for their gentleness, superior sense of orientation, and over-wintering abilities.

-Jeff takes great care of our hives during the busy summer season and plays a big part in our overwintering process down in Texas.
-A sturdy man of few words, Jeff lives nearby in Buffalo with his family.
+Jeff takes great care of our hives during the busy summer season and plays a big part in our overwintering process down in Texas, driving down each winter and maintaining our honeybee health.
+A man of few words, Jeff lives nearby in Buffalo with his family.

 Max is a recent graduate from St. John’s University with a degree in Environmental Studies.
 With a few beekeeping seasons under his belt, Max has a passion for working outside and learning about sustainable agriculture.
 Outside of the farm, Max works as an outdoor educator, where he teaches outdoor skills to youth around the metro.